Lugo372/AWS-Honeypot/README.md

 # AWS-Honeypot
-documentation and screenshots of ongoing AWS honeypot
+Documentation and screenshots of ongoing AWS honeypot project